uswds/uswds-site/pages/patterns/create-a-profile/pronouns.md

 ## About this pattern

 ### What problem does this solve?
-A name or biological sex are not indicative of the pronouns a person uses.
+A person's name or sex are not indicative of the pronouns they use.
 Allowing users to specify their pronouns creates a more comfortable environment by removing the potential for frustration and alienation.

 ### When to use this pattern
 Follow this pattern when you are planning on referring to the person using pronouns instead of their name.